flipkart-incubator/ultra-docs/docs/clients.md

 # Ultra Client Side SDK documentation
 Here are the details of the Client side APIs you need to incorporate while integration of your app with Ultra.

-> Use this latest version of JS SDK: [1.0.0-beta](https://www.npmjs.com/package/fk-platform-sdk)
+> Use this latest version of JS SDK: [1.0.5](https://www.npmjs.com/package/fk-platform-sdk)

 ## Integrate JS SDK
 #### Add the dependency
-If you are using a node, add the following repository as an NPM package for both WebView and React Native platforms.
+If you are using `Node.js`, add the following repository as an NPM package for both WebView and React Native platforms.
 Visit [here](https://www.npmjs.com/package/fk-platform-sdk) to get the latest SDK for this repository.

 ```
 npm install --save fk-platform-sdk
 ```

-Or if you are using only a web browser without node, include the following script directly inside the `<script>` tag:
+Or if you are using webview only, include the following script directly inside the `<script>` tag:

 ```
 https://img1a.flixcart.com/linchpin-web/fk-platform-sdk/fkext-browser-min@1.0.0-beta.1.js